-Selena Quintanalla was always meant to be a star.
+Selena Quintanilla was destined to be a star.

 She was born in Jackson, Texas, on April 16, 1971.
 Her mother, Marcella Ofelia Quintanilla (née Samora), had Cherokee ancestry, and her father was a Mexican-American former singer named Abraham Quintanilla Jr.

-Quintanilla Jr said he first noticed her musical abilities when she was just six years old.
+Quintanilla Jr said he first noticed Selena's musical abilities when she was just six years old.